All Playhouse Instructors are Level II Background Checked

 4 time winner of the Carbonell award

 Beth has been working as a professional actor for the past 30 years primarily in Florida.
 She has worked in film and television but theatre is where she calls home.
-She has a BFA from Florida State University in Acting and is a multiple nominee and 4 time winner of the Carbonell award for her acting, most recently for her role in “Billy Elliot” at Maltz Jupiter Theatre.
-Credits include: 20 years with Florida Stage, 15 years with Caldwell Theatre, and roles in multiple seasons at Palm Beach Dramaworks, City Theatre, Actors’ Playhouse, Key West Theatre Festival, Mosaic Theatre, Gablestage, Maltz Jupiter, Riverside Theatre, Asolo, American Stage, Theatre Zone, Gulfshore Playhouse, Theatre Lab, Arts Garage, Theatre West, Jupiter DT and Royal Palm DT and more.
+She has a BFA from Florida State University in Acting and is a multiple nominee and 4 time winner of the Carbonell award for her acting, most recently for her role in “Billy Elliot” at the Maltz Jupiter Theatre.
+Credits include: 20 years with Florida Stage, 15 years with Caldwell Theatre and roles in multiple seasons at Palm Beach Dramaworks, City Theatre, Actors’ Playhouse, Key West Theatre Festival, Mosaic Theatre, Gablestage, Maltz Jupiter Theatre, Riverside Theatre, Asolo, American Stage, Theatre Zone, Gulfshore Playhouse, Theatre Lab, Arts Garage, Theatre West, Jupiter DT and Royal Palm DT, The Wick Theatre and more.
 She also developed her own one woman cabaret called “Second Bananas”.
-Beth is a proud member of Actors’ Equity Assn., a founding member of the Dramaworkshop at Palm Beach Dramaworks and continues to work professionally in theatres throughout Florida and beyond.
+Beth is a proud member of Actors’ Equity, a current fellow with the Cultural Council of the Palm Beaches and continues to work professionally in theatres throughout Florida and beyond.

 Laura currently works as Artist in Residence in the theatre dept. at Bak Middle School of the Arts.
 Originally from New York, Laura studied acting, improvisation and dance there for many years and performed regularly in the tri-state area.
 Since moving to Florida, she has appeared in several Lake Worth Playhouse (Stonzek) productions and has served as assistant director to Daniel Eilola, the Playhouse’s current Artistic Director.
 Laura has also performed with local improv troupes.